-Hereditary and degenerative variants and can be extremely difficult to diagnosis in older dogs since its clinical signs present a lot like arthritis.
-This is why we wanted to take a moment and discuss this condition in a little greater detail because when left undiagnosed, this condition can grow into a horrendous situation that can ultimately lead to full paralysis of the hind section of your dog!
+Lumbosacral Stenosis in dogs is a condition that occurs when the spinal cord passageways narrow progressively towards the tailbone, causing the dog pain and rawness of nerve endings.
+It is found in both hereditary and degenerative variants and can be extremely difficult to diagnose in older dogs since its clinical signs present a lot like arthritis.
+This is why we wanted to take a moment and discuss this condition in a little greater detail because when left undiagnosed, this condition can grow into a horrendous situation that can ultimately lead to complete paralysis of the hind section of your dog!

 So, without further ado, let’s dive right in!

-Lumbosacral Stenosis in its inherited form simply means that the dog does not have the genetic material necessary to keep the spinal cord widened all the way along its length.
-The ‘Lumbo’ part of the term refers to the Lumbar area of the spine, namely the lower vertebrae towards the tail and back end of your dog.
-Specifically, the lumbosacral junction is where you’re going to see the most damage with lumbosacral stenosis which is why if left “uncheck” will typically lead to the rear half of your dog being paralyzed.
+Lumbosacral Stenosis in its inherited form means that the dog does not have the genetic material necessary to keep the spinal cord widened along its length.
+The ‘Lumbo’ part of the term refers to the Lumbar area of the spine, namely the lower vertebrae towards your dog’s tail and back end.

 With Degenerative Lumbosacral Stenosis…

-This will not be the case this is because with the degenerative lumbosacral stenosis variant, the lumbosacral joint becomes damaged or worn.
-The nerves in between the vertebrae are constricted causing intense pain.
-This can happen as a result of an accident, severe trauma or as the dog ages and the body does not regenerate at the same rate.
+This is not the case because, with the degenerative lumbosacral stenosis variant, the lumbosacral joint becomes damaged or worn.
+The nerves in between the vertebrae are constricted, causing intense pain.
+This can happen due to an accident, severe trauma, or as the dog ages and the body does not regenerate at the same rate.
 Dogs who start to suffer from this in later life will display limping in their back quarters and will be reluctant to wag their tails.

 Your dog might also…